 Ecommerce is still a young industry, and online sales are growing in more and more product categories.
 Ten years ago far fewer people were purchasing clothing online than there are today.
 You can’t try a shirt on before buying, so what happens if it doesn’t fit?
 You return it.
 Things like that are going to change the nature of the liquidation business over the coming years.
 The amount of product coming through is going to grow, and the quality of the product is going to change.

 We’re in a big experimental phase right now.
-Best Buy just opened up a website called CowBoom to sell a lot of their clearance stock directly to consumers.
+Best Buy opened up a website called CowBoom to sell a lot of their clearance stock directly to consumers, although they have now backtracked and closed the site down.
 Other retailers and e-tailers are also starting to resell returned products themselves.
 Some are trying to liquidate returns via auction sites.
 The model is going to change constantly until they figure out the sweet spot.

 I don’t believe that there’s one solution for all of these liquidation issues.
 It’s a multi-part problem that retailers have to look into, and try to maximize their recovery rate in every segment possible.
 That might be through retail, liquidation companies, auction sites, warehouse auctions, outlet stores or other channels.
 There will be a lot of trial and error until they really figure it out.
 Even when they do, the game will change again as consumers’ purchasing habits evolve.
 It’s a moving target.

 To participate in the liquidation business successfully, you need to get the processing part down to a science.
 You need to be able to purchase properly, receive the product, process the product and sell it to the customer accurately.
 If you do a good job, you’ll get a good reputation and more sales.

 Get the channel and the process correct, and there is a huge amount of money to be made.
 Get it wrong, and it could ruin you.
 Customers want better and better deals, and the liquidation business provides one way to give that to them.
 Learn the ropes, gain experience, and use it to your advantage.